 If your primary goal is to support a healthy cardiovascular system, any of these types of exercise will do.
 Treadmill walking and running, elliptical training, pool workouts, and indoor cycling are all great ways to target your cardiovascular system.
 Very intense yoga and barre classes can also put you into cardiovascular training for at least part of the class.

 If you’re wondering about strength training and whether it counts as heart healthy, the answer is maybe.
 Heart healthy strength training is done at a sufficient intensity and duration to put you into your aerobic zone (3 minute rests between sets don’t count).

-Bootcamps, strength classes, and circuit style training often meet this format while Powerlifting and Bodybuilding workouts are unlikely to significantly benefit your heart.
+Bootcamps, strength classes, and circuit style training often meet this format.
+However, Powerlifting and Bodybuilding workouts are unlikely to significantly benefit your heart.

-While simply working into your aerobic training zone is all that’s required to make a workout heart healthy, you can increase intensity for more efficient workouts or to progress towards weight loss or performance goals.
+Simply working into your aerobic training zone is all that’s required to make a workout heart healthy.
+You can also increase intensity for more efficient workouts or to progress towards weight loss or performance goals.
 Training with a heart rate monitor is a helpful way of monitoring your intensity so that you can intelligently plan your workouts.